rasor/rasor.github.io/content/2019/AzPractize.md

 # Azure Cloud Shell and Local CLIs

+Sometimes you want to run a shell from a browser to avoid installing an azure shell locally.

-When you want to use the cloud shell via browser you need to create:
+When you want to use the cloud shell you need to create:
 * Resource Group
     * Storage Account
         * File Share